vortex-exoplanet/VIP/paper.md

 [@Milli:2017;  @Hirsch:2019;  @Ubeira:2020], their characterization
 [@Wertz:2017;  @Delorme:2017;  @Christiaens:2018;  @Christiaens:2019], the study
 of planet formation [@Ruane:2017;  @Reggiani:2018;  @Mauco:2020;  @Toci:2020],
-the study of high-mass star formation [@Rainot:2020;  @Rainot:2022] ,the study of debris disks [@Milli:2017b; @Milli:2019], or the development of new high-contrast imaging algorithms
+the study of high-mass star formation [@Rainot:2020;  @Rainot:2022], the study of debris disks [@Milli:2017b; @Milli:2019], or the development of new high-contrast imaging algorithms
 [@Gomez:2018;  @Dahlqvist:2020;  @Pairet:2021;  @Dahlqvist:2021].
-Given the
-rapid expansion of ``VIP``, we summarize here all novelties that were brought to the package over the past five years.
+Other open-source toolkits for high-contrast imaging include ``pyklip`` and ``pynpoint`` [@pyklip; @pynpoint:2015; @pynpoint:2019].
+Both of these packages mostly focus on post-processing, contrast evaluation metrics and forward modelling - with the core post-processing method being the KLIP algorithm [@Soummer:2012].
+In comparison, ``VIP`` also includes a variety of methods not available in these packages.
+Examples include ANDROMEDA, LLSG or NMF in terms of post-processing algorithms [@Cantalloube2015; @Gomez:2017; @Gomez:2016]; cross-correlation based bad-frame trimming and IFS-relevant bad pixel correction algorithms in terms of pre-processing; FFT-based rotation, shift and rescaling in terms of low-level image operations [@Larkin:1997].

-The rest of this manuscript summarizes all major changes since v0.7.0 [@Gomez:2017], that are included in the latest release of ``VIP`` (v1.3.1).
+Given the rapid expansion of ``VIP``, we summarize here all novelties that were brought to the package over the past five years.
+Specifically, the rest of this manuscript summarizes all major changes since v0.7.0 [@Gomez:2017], that are included in the latest release of ``VIP`` (v1.3.1).
 At a structural level, ``VIP`` underwent a major change since version v1.1.0, which aimed to migrate towards a more streamlined and easy-to-use architecture.
 The package now revolves around five major modules (`fm`, `invprob`, `metrics`, `preproc` and `psfsub`, as described above) complemented by four additional modules containing various utility functions (`config`, `fits`, `stats` and `var`).
 New `Dataset` and `Frame` classes have also been implemented, enabling an object-oriented approach for processing high-contrast imaging datasets and analyzing final images, respectively.
 Similarly, a `HCIPostProcAlgo` class and different subclasses inheriting from it have been defined to facilitate an object-oriented use of ``VIP`` routines.

 Some of the major changes in each module of ``VIP`` are summarized below: